vertexproject/synapse/docs/synapse/devguides/devops_docker.rst

 Base Image
 ----------

-The aforementioned images are built off of a base image which contains Python dependencies.
+The aforementioned images are built off a base image which contains Synapse's dependencies but not Synapse.
 This is available in Python 3.7 and Python 3.8 versions.
 It can be found on Dockerhub at `Synapse Base Image 3 <https://hub.docker.com/r/vertexproject/synapse-base-image3>`_.

 The following images are available::